My IBM Log in Subscribe

 See what's ahead

 AI can assist with forecasting.
 For example, a supply-chain function can use algorithms to predict future needs and the time products need to be shipped for timely arrival.
-This can help create new efficiencies, reduce overstocks and help make up for reordering oversights.
+This ability can help create new efficiencies, reduce overstocks and help make up for reordering oversights.

 Industry AI use cases

 AI can power tasks and tools for almost any industry to boost efficiency and productivity.
 AI can deliver intelligent automation to streamline business processes that were manual tasks or run on legacy systems—which can be resource-intensive, costly and prone to human error.
-Here are some of the industries that are benefiting now from the added power of AI.
+Following are some of the industries that are benefiting from the added power of AI.

 Automotive